CognitiveScale/cortex-certifai-examples/models/iris/README.md

  Specifically, it shows how to use the Certifai toolkit to:
   * wrap a single model as a service, using a customized wrapper
   * scan the model
+  * use either an sklearn or xgboost classifier as the model

 ## Wrap a single model using a customized wrapper